square/wire/wire-library/docs/wire_compiler.md

    //  * be in the buildscript dependencies for this Gradle project
    //  * be a public class
    //  * have a public no-arguments constructor
-   //  * implement the com.squareup.wire.schema.CustomHandlerBeta interface
+   //  * implement the com.squareup.wire.schema.SchemaHandler.Factory interface
-   customHandlerClass = "com.example.MyCustomHandler"
+   schemaHandlerFactoryClass = "com.example.MyCustomHandlerFactory"

    // These options work the same as the java and kotlin targets above. includes = ['com.example.pizza.*']